 What is Marmite?

 Marmite is Britain’s most divisive spread - a dark brown, sticky paste made from concentrated yeast extract, a by-product of brewing beer.
 First produced in 1902, Marmite has become a British cultural icon, packaged in its distinctive squat glass jar with a yellow lid.
-The spread has an intensely savoury, salty flavour with umami notes that famously divides opinion, spawning the iconic slogan “Love it or hate it.”
+The spread has an intensely savoury, salty flavour with umami notes that famously divides opinion, spawning the iconic slogan “Love it or hate it” — a divide that, it turns out, is partly written in your DNA.

 Health Benefits

 Marmite is remarkably nutritious, packed with B-vitamins including B1 (thiamine), B2 (riboflavin), B3 (niacin), and folic acid.
 It’s naturally low in calories (just 11 calories per serving) and virtually fat-free.
-The high B-vitamin content supports energy production, nervous system function, and mental wellbeing.
+The high B-vitamin content supports energy production, nervous system function, and mental wellbeing, which is part of why vegans keep Marmite in the cupboard for its B12.
 Some studies even suggest regular Marmite consumption may reduce anxiety.

 Storage and Shelf Life